Atrioventricular block (AV block)

 How does AV block progress?

-In some cases, a mild form of AV block may disappear when the pulse is elevated during exertion but reappear during periods of rest.
+A mild AV block may temporarily disappear during physical exhaustion when the pulse is increased, only to return during periods of rest.

 Sometimes, mild AV block develops into severe AV block.

-However, even a severe case of AV block may disappear if, for example, the medication that triggered the issue is stopped.
+Even a severe AV block may disappear if the cause can be eliminated – for example, if the person stops taking medication that is triggering the arrhythmia.

 How is AV block diagnosed?

-In some people, AV block is discovered when skipped beats or a very slow heartbeat are detected by a doctor when taking the pulse or listening to the heart.
-However, an electrocardiogram (ECG) is required as confirmation.
-By examining an ECG curve, doctors can determine the presence and severity of an AV block.
+In some people, AV block is more likely to be discovered when skipped beats or a very slow heartbeat are detected when a doctor takes the pulse or listens to the heart.
+An electrocardiogram (ECG) is required to confirm a potential AV block as well as its degree of severity.
 Occasionally, additional specific ECG examinations need to be conducted also, e.g., a stress test or a long-term ECG wearing a portable monitor.

 In most cases, further tests are required to ascertain the causes of the AV block and to test whether the heart has been weakened.
 These include an ultrasound examination of the heart (echocardiogram) or heart catheterization.